SimJunYou/CS2113T-TP-UG/UG.md

 **Outcome:**
 ra.VI will display a neat summary of all your tasks, grouped into three categories.
+The three categories are “Incomplete tasks with deadline”, “Incomplete tasks with no deadline” and “Completed tasks”.

 ### Modules